igor47/blog/posts/rivian-initial-review.md

 I have a version of the car with the Meridian-branded sound system, and it's ... okay.
 I mean, it sounds fine, somewhat better than the Subaru, but mostly I think because the car is pretty quiet.
 The bluetooth in the car seems fairly reliable, better than the Subaru.
+Audio books work well in the `voice` EQ preset, and I tend to use the `rock` preset for all music.

 I also use the in-car version of Spotify, which is barely passable.
 Basic things -- for example, searching for a song, and then adding it to the current playlist -- are not possible.
 But it's nice that there's music without having to connect my phone to the car.